Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-Need to end your car insurance coverage?
-Do it with a simple phone call.
+End your Liberty Mutual car insurance coverage with a simple phone call.

-While it’s easy to change your coverage online, you won’t be able to cancel your policy without calling in.
-The fees and process of canceling vary based on the state the policy was issued.
+While it’s easy to adjust your coverage online, you won’t be able to cancel your policy without calling in.
+The fees and process of canceling vary based on the state in which the policy was issued.
 A customer service agent will walk you through the process.

 - Call 800-658-9857 to speak with a licensed agent.